emiedonmokumo/spotflow-react-v2-checkout/README.md

 This library can be implemented using the following

-1. By Using the Button SpotflowButton component
+1. By Using the SpotflowButton component
-2. By Using the the Checkout Provider and the logic Hook (preferred method)
+2. By Using hooks (preferred method)

 ### 1. Using the Payment CheckoutButton